Toddlers are mesmerizing and entranced by sounds of a pounding

 Minimize use of transparent watercolor, soft hair brushes, and

-learn the connection between action and result
+discovering the connection between action and result (eye/hand connection).

 |